nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 `edit [INDEX] [PREFIX/NEW_VALUE]...` where `[PREFIX/NEW_VALUE]...` indicates one or more new fields in which the user wishes to edit.

-The original AB3 implementation of this feature allows the same edited value for the corresponding field of the person. e.g. If a `Person` with `name` of  John (indexed 1) is already present in the address book, then the command `edit 1 n/John` will still work.
+The original AB3 implementation of this feature allows editing fields without making any new changes on the `Person`. e.g. If a `Person` with `name` of  John (indexed 1) is already present in the address book, then the command `edit 1 n/John` will still work.
-In addition, for attribute types that need to be unique for each `Person` `e.g.``Phone`, `Email` and `Matriculation Number`, the edited value for these unique attribute types still work even if it already exists in Tracey.
+In addition, for attribute types that need to be unique for each `Person` e.g. `Phone`, `Email` and `Matriculation Number`, the edited value for these unique attribute types still work even if it already exists in Tracey.
-<br>`e.g.` Given the two following `Person` objects in Tracey:
+<br>e.g. Given the two following `Person` objects in Tracey:
 * `name`: John `Email`: john123@gmail.com (indexed 1)
 * `name`: Johnny `Email` johnny123@gmail.com (indexed 2)